Museum Info

 Trustees at Large

-Christopher S. Abele, Daniel J. Bader, Donna Baumgartner, Randy Bryant, Richard Buchband, Joseph W. Checota, Peter Damsgaard, Ellen Glaisner, Joseph P. Gromacki, William R. Haack, Brian Kennedy, Anthony Krausen, Rosanne Kropp, Raymond R. Krueger, Thomas Lacy, Joan Lubar, Marianne Lubar, Wayne R. Lueders, P. Michael Mahoney, Andrew Nunemaker, Jill G. Pelisek, Suzanne Selig, Mary M. Strohmaier, Christine Symchych, John Utz, Daniel P. Wilhelms, Sarah Zimmerman
+Christopher S. Abele, Deborah Attanasio, Daniel J. Bader, Donna Baumgartner, Wendy Blumenthal, Joseph W. Checota, Peter Damsgaard, Ellen Glaisner, Joseph P. Gromacki, Joshua J. Jeffers, William R. Haack, Brian Kennedy, Anthony Krausen, Rosanne Kropp, Raymond R. Krueger, Thomas Lacy, Marianne Lubar, Wayne R. Lueders, P. Michael Mahoney, Jill G. Pelisek, Joel Quadracci, Suzanne Selig, Mary M. Strohmaier, Christine Symchych, John Utz, Daniel P. Wilhelms, Sarah Zimmerman

 Additional Members